Doctor of Education

-There is one round for entry to the Doctor of Education degree.
-New applications can be submitted at any time, however all applications must be submitted and complete by the closing dates below to be considered for each round.
+There are two selection rounds each year for entry to the Doctor of Education.
+All applications must be submitted and complete by the closing dates below to be considered for each round.

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.